logicstride/kanban-board-angular/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/kanban-board` directory (as configured in `angular.json`).
 Use this command for production builds.

 ## Running unit tests